firephinx/openpose_ros/README.md

    ```
 9. Modify the other parameters in src/openpose_ros_node.cpp and src/openpose_ros_node_with_face.cpp to your liking such as the net_resolution and resolution of the image.
 10. Run catkin_make from your catkin_workspace directory.
 (It will fail the first time so run it twice.)

+### Potential Installation Issues
-11. If cv_bridge is causing you errors and/or you decide to use OpenCV 3.2, copy the cv_bridge folder from https://github.com/ros-perception/vision_opencv into your catkin_workspace/src directory.
+1. If cv_bridge is causing you errors and/or you decide to use OpenCV 3.2, copy the cv_bridge folder from https://github.com/ros-perception/vision_opencv into your catkin_workspace/src directory.
-12. If you have problems with CUDA during catkin_make, uncomment this line # find_package(CUDA REQUIRED)
+2. If you have problems with CUDA during catkin_make, uncomment this line # find_package(CUDA REQUIRED)

 ## Running
 ```bash